BrandonEchols/common-go-utils/common/README.md

-# A Collection Of Comms Integration Common Go Utilities
+# A Collection Of Common Go Utilities

 ## Purpose of this module
 This module should contain the classes that are used in nearly every go micro-service.
 The following are descriptions of